Madame Turchin: Biography

-With the outbreak of the Civil War in early 1861, John Turchin was chosen to be Colonel of the 19th Illinois Infantry and later would be the only Russian-born general to serve in the Union Army.
+With the outbreak of the Civil War in early 1861, John Basil Turchin was chosen by the soldiers of the 19th Illinois Infantry as their Colonel.

+Later he would become the only Russian-born general to serve in the Union Army.
 Nadine traveled with her husband throughout the war despite orders against wives traveling on campaigns.

-During her husband's brief illness in 1862, it was alleged that Nadine "took his place as regimental commander," but likely did not assume full command.
+It is alleged that during her husband's brief illness in 1862, Nadine "took his place as regimental commander", but she likely did not assume full command.
 Stories of her military savvy and heroism were reported by soldiers from Illinois and in later newspaper articles about her.